 Who is running this initiative?

-This initiative is a collaboration between Newfoundland and Labrador Housing Corporation (NL Housing), NL Health Services (NLHS), End Homelessness St. John's (EHSJ), and community partners engaged in health and housing.
+Horizons at 106 is a collaboration between Newfoundland and Labrador Housing Corporation (NL Housing), NL Health Services (NLHS), End Homelessness St. John's (EHSJ), and community partners engaged in health and housing.

 Partner agencies include: